 Cocaine use helped fuel fights between Delaney and Bonnie and led to their divorce in 1972.

-The members of the various groups of friends went on to form large parts of first Derek and the Dominoes and later the Mad Dogs and Englishmen.
+The members of the various groups of friends formed large parts of Derek and the Dominos and, later, the Mad Dogs and Englishmen tour.

 The Bramlett’s daughter, Bekka, became a successful singer and sang on a huge number of recordings.
-She was also a member of Fleetwood Mac from 1993-1995 and sang lead and backup vocals on songs on their Time album.
+She was also a member of Fleetwood Mac from 1993 to 1995 and she sang lead and backup vocals on songs on their Time album.

 Lots more oldies are in my books that are on sale on Amazon (or free with Kindle Unlimited):